danb35/freenas-iocage-heimdall/README.md

 xcaddy build --output /usr/local/bin/caddy --with github.com/caddy-dns/${DNS_PLUGIN}
 ```
 ...with `${DNS_PLUGIN}` representing the name of the plugin, listed on the page linked above.
 You'll then need to modify your configuration as described in the Caddy docs.

+## Self-signed or local CA
+If you're using self-signed certs, or a local certificate authority, for any of your local resources, you'll need to add the relevant root certificate to the trust store for your jail, or Heimdall won't be able to communicate securely with those resources.
+To do this,

+* Enter the jail with `iocage console heimdall`
+* Place a copy of the cert in `/usr/share/certs/trusted/(descriptive cert name).pem`.
+* `cd /etc/ssl/certs`
+* `openssl x509 -noout -hash -in /usr/share/certs/trusted/(descriptive cert name).pem`
+* This will return a hash value like `e94f1467`
+* `ln -s /usr/share/certs/trusted/(descriptive cert name).pem (hash value).0`
+* Exit and restart the jail

 # Support
 Questions and discussion should be directed to https://forum.freenas-community.org/t/install-heimdall-dashboard-in-a-jail-script-freenas-11-2/35